jk224jv/sateliteTracker/README.md

+# Satellite tracker

-A simulated hardware controller for a satelitedish.
+A "simulated" hardware controller for a satellite dish.
-It will take a black and white image, saved as a html table named signalSimulated.html and scan it for a blob of white, returning the cordinates of the center.
+It will take a black and white image, saved as a html table named signalSimulated.html and scan it for a blob of white, returning the coordinates of the center.

+## Usage

+node app.js

+## Notes

 OBS!
 Assumption, there is only one white spot.
 OBS!